haleyrp1803/Black-Eyed-Peas/README.md

 The hard labor of enslaved peoples ensured that the black-eyed pea or cowpea was grown and cultivated as a crop largely for livestock throughout the United States, most especially in the South.
 Black-eyed peas were also a fixture in gardens of enslaved peoples, these beans a hearty supplement to the meagre meals allotted on plantations.
 The cowpea became “the third most important food crop produced on Carolina plantations between 1730 and 1776.”* <span eid="Q11812"> Thomas Jefferson </span> and <span eid="Q23"> George Washington </span> both had black-eyed peas planted on their expansive plantations, and Washington corresponded with friends and acquaintances about growth and cultivation of the plant, which in a [letter of 1787](https://founders.archives.gov/documents/Washington/04-05-02-0442) he calls "small, and round black eyed Pease called the Gentlemans Pea".
 By the nineteenth century black-eyed peas achieved new cultural cache and graced the tables of the white ruling class.
 Enslaved cooks played an important role in bringing this food into rarefied homes.

 <param ve-image
-       label="Letter from George Washington to Charles Carter 1787" author="US Library of Congress"
+       label="Letter from George Washington to Charles Carter, 1787, US Library of Congress" url="https://tile.loc.gov/storage-services/master/mss/mgw/mgw2/014/2340228.jpg">
-       url="https://tile.loc.gov/storage-services/master/mss/mgw/mgw2/014/2340228.jpg">

 ## Subtitle